Trees, Shrubs and Roses

 Perennial flowers | Flower beds | Rockery | Containers

-- Do not walk on lawn areas if they have become soggy, to avoid causing soil compaction, but if the weather is good and the ground firm, the grass should be mowed.
+- Do not walk on lawn areas if they have become soggy, to avoid causing soil compaction.

-- Lawns not mowed in winter will be difficult to mow next spring.
+- When the weather dries out, mow the grass, as lawns not mowed in winter will be difficult to mow next spring.

 - Lawn mosskiller, such as sulphate of iron, can still be applied if there is a lot of moss present.